microsoft/rust-for-dotnet-devs/src/language/custom-types/interfaces.md

 (e.g. `&dyn Shape`) or the heap-allocated `Box` (e.g. `Box<dyn Shape>`).
 This is somewhat like in .NET, where an interface is a reference type such that a value type cast to an interface is automatically boxed onto the managed heap.
-The passing limitation of trait objects mentioned earler, is that the original implementing type cannot be recovered.
+The passing limitation of trait objects mentioned earlier, is that the original implementing type cannot be recovered.
 In other words, whereas it's quite common to downcast or test an interface to be an instance of some other interface or sub- or concrete type, the same is not possible in Rust (without